 Policy ENV 3 delivers site-specific compliance in the Plan Area with Policy ST38 in the Local Plan (2020-2038), the Wildlife & Countryside Act 1981 (as amended), the Natural Environment and Rural Communities Act 2006, the Habitats and Species Regulations 2017-2019, and the UK Environment Act 2021.
-It has regard for National Planning Policy Framework 2023 policies 185 and 186.
+It has regard for National Planning Policy Framework 2024 policies 192 and 193.
 It also refers to the DEFRA Guidance of July 7, 2021, in respect of the use of the biodiversity metric approach for assessing the wildlife value of development sites and delivering biodiversity net gain.

-Figure 7: Sites and features of Natural Environment significance environment.
+Figure 7: Sites and features of Natural Environment significance

+POLICY ENV 3: SITES AND FEATURES OF NATURAL ENVIRONMENT SIGNIFICANCE - The sites and features mapped in figure 7 have been identified as being of local or higher significance for the natural environment.
 They are ecologically important in their own right and are locally valued.
 The significance of the species, habitats or features present should be balanced against the benefit of any development that would adversely affect them.
 Development proposals on the identified sites will not be supported unless they include evidence-based, measurable proposals for delivering biodiversity net gain at a minimum 10%.